East Allegheny School District

+Map of Allegheny County, Pennsylvania Public School Districts.
+East Allegheny School District (green) is shown in the lower right-hand corner.

 The East Allegheny School District is a small, suburban, public school district covering the Boroughs of East McKeesport, Wall and Wilmerding and North Versailles Township in Allegheny County, Pennsylvania.
 The district encompasses approximately 5 sqmi.
 According to 2000 federal census data, it served a resident population of 16,340.
 By 2010, the district's population declined to 15,128 people.
 In 2009, the residents' per capita income was $16,497, while the median family income was $37,169.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.